AMReX-Codes/amrex/Docs/sphinx_documentation/source/EB.rst

 procedure for this goes as follows:

 -  Define function of position which describes the surface and use it define a :cpp:`GeometryShop` object – specifically, the scalar value returned by this function takes on a negative value inside the fluid, a positive value in the body, and identically zero at the EB.

 -  Construct an :cpp:`EBIndexSpace` with the :cpp:`GeometryShop` object.
 This
    will fill the underlying database of geometric information, specifically tailored to the actual meshes that will be used.
 Thus, the construction requires one to specify the actual mesh resolution that will be used in a calculation.

-- If one wants to archive the geometric data for later runs, she can call EBIndexSpace::write to put the data into a file.
+- If one wants to archive the geometric data for later runs, they can call EBIndexSpace::write to put the data into a file.
 One must be cautious, however, since these plot files are not binary portable.
    An EBIndexSpace plot file generated on one machine won't